faabian/loom/README.md

 - Weakest Precondition generation and theorems for it in `Loom/MonadAlgebras/WP`

-Also it provides ready-to-use macros for an imperative `WHILE`-like language.
+Also it provides ready-to-use macros for imperative implementations.

 ### `CaseStudies` folder